 One way to achieve faster start-up time for your content is to enable media preloading in our player.
-This means that the player will start fetching content as soon as page loads (most of the time preloading is wanted at page load), more precisely
+This means that the player will start fetching content as soon as page loads (or init method is called on player without the need for a user interaction).

 preload: String